avantifellows/college-predictor/README.md

 <h1 align="center">Avanti-College Predictor</h1>
 <div align="center">

-**[Avanti](https://www.avantifellows.org/) provides high-school students free test preparation programs, mentorship and career services that help them place into top-tier Science and Technology colleges across India.
+**[Avanti](https://www.avantifellows.org/) provides high-school students free test preparation programs, mentorship, and career services that help them place into top-tier Science and Technology colleges across India.
 Our students more than double their household income on graduating and escape the cycle of intergenerational poverty.**

 </div>